What Is a BSN?

 Find Fulfillment

-A career in nursing can be very rewarding, and earning your bachelor’s in nursing may allow for more opportunities.
-Although pursuing a BSN can be challenging at times, the hard work you put into your education can be worth it for a career that allows you to make an impact in the nursing field and a difference in people’s lives.
+A career in nursing is one that you may find to be rewarding.
+Although pursuing a Bachelor of Science in Nursing can be challenging at times, the hard work you put into your education can be worth it for a career that allows you to make an impact in the nursing field and a difference in people’s lives.

-For individuals who are just beginning to explore healthcare as a potential career option, it is often surprising to learn that there are many choices within the nursing field.
+For individuals who are just beginning to explore healthcare as a potential career option, it is often surprising to learn that there are so many choices within the nursing field.
 There are numerous paths for specialization for registered nurses with a BSN, including but not limited to:

-- Oncology nursing: This type of nursing involves working with cancer patients.
+• Oncology nursing: This type of nursing involves working with cancer patients.

-- Dialysis nursing: Dialysis nurses ensure the safety of kidney disease patients while they receive dialysis treatments.
+• Dialysis nursing: Dialysis nurses ensure the safety of kidney disease patients while they receive dialysis treatments.

-2 Secondary applicants must transfer a minimum of 60 of the required 123 credits or have completed a baccalaureate degree which includes nine prerequisite courses/labs and 10 general education courses prior to starting the core nursing courses, which can be completed in as few as 16 months.
+Secondary applicants must transfer a minimum of 60 of the required 123 credits or have completed a baccalaureate degree which includes nine prerequisite courses/labs and 10 general education courses prior to starting the core nursing courses, which can be completed in as few as 16 months.
 Direct entry applicants that do not transfer 60 credits but meet the minimum requirements can complete these credits through GCU prior to starting the core nursing courses.
 Depending on the state where student has enrolled or intends to complete the program, student may require additional courses.
 This may include, but is not limited to, additional general education courses, courses in the major, clinical courses or a different course sequence.
-See University Policy Handbook.
+See University Policy Handbook

-3 Deering, M. (2023, January 10).
+Deering, M. (2023, Jan.
+10).
 Top 10 Advantages of a BSN Degree.
 NurseJournal.
-Retrieved on May 10, 2023.
+Retrieved on June 27, 2024.

-Approved by the associate dean of the College of Nursing and Health Care Professions on May 22, 2023.
+Approved by the associate dean of the College of Nursing and Health Care Professions on Sept.
+9, 2024.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.